Inkswell

 • Audit — per-scene and project revision checklists, a scene-purpose lift-out test, scene-opening variety, a character-arc grid, a side-character roster, and a style-sheet consistency scan.

-• The invisible-revision Log — capture "from now on, assume X" decisions (e.g. "the inn is now called the Gilded Wren") as typed, prioritized entries and keep drafting forward instead of breaking flow to backfill earlier chapters.
+• To-dos — everything left to fix in one scene-grouped worklist: every draft marker left in the prose (to-dos, research questions, …), plus your invisible-revision decisions — capture "from now on, assume X" rulings (e.g. "the inn is now called the Gilded Wren") as typed, prioritized entries and keep drafting forward instead of breaking flow to backfill earlier chapters.

 • Analysis — readability, overused words, echoes, and composition mix.